|

 Following last season’s breakout success with the puppet version of Macbeth, this year’s Much Ado About Nothing will also be reimagined through the magic of puppetry—offering a delightfully unexpected twist on Shakespeare’s romantic comedy.

 Each performance is abridged to run just under or just over an hour, with both shows featuring a dynamic cast of three.
-Returning to the stage are SitP favorites Ms. Libby Amato**—Optimist’s brilliant 2024 one-woman Hamlet—and Ms. Brielle Richmond, joined this season by Milwaukee favorite Mr. George Lorimer**.
+Returning to the stage is SitP favorite Ms. Libby Amato**—Optimist’s brilliant 2024 one-woman Hamlet—joined this season by Milwaukee favorites Kailey Azure Green and Mr. George Lorimer**.

 “Keeping Shakespeare front and center, we love pushing creative boundaries,” said Optimist Theatre Executive Director Susan Fry.
 “This summer, we’re inviting audiences on two bold theatrical adventures—each unique, fun, and built with care.
 With Kelley at the helm and this incredible trio of actors, it’s going to be a season full of imagination and heart.”